niltonslf/trelloDiscord/READ.md

 # Trello to Discord

+This project can be the solution of all my time management problem (i know that it's not, but let me believe on this :)).
+The ideia is get all my tasks on trello and send to discord organized by importance, due date, and board.
+In future, i want create some commands at discord to filter this informations, like getWeekTasks, getTaksFrom(boardName), and others...

-- Get trello boards
+- TODO: Get trello boards
-- Get trello cards (tasks) assign to your user id
+- TODO: Get trello cards (tasks) assign to your user id
-- Organize this cards (tasks) by board and due date
+- TODO: Organize this cards (tasks) by board and due date
-- Send this cards to discord channel every day
+- TODO: Send this cards to discord channel every day

 # Possible improvments